UK-Export-Finance/dtfs2/utils/mock-data-loader/README.md

 node ./re-insert-mocks.js
 ```

-by default this runs against deal-api on localhost
+by default this runs against portal-api on localhost

 to point it elsewhere update the .env file